rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 Original engine bug fixes and various features based on the work by Mr.Stalin:
 >Implemented a code injection system for game hooks.
 In previous versions, the code of game hooks was always executed even if there was no corresponding hook script.
 Now the code of a game hook is only injected into the game when the corresponding hook script exists
 >Code refactoring for some hook scripts
->Fixed an issue with file IDs of additional game msg files being shifted when a file in ExtraGameMsgFileList is missing
+>Fixed an issue where the file IDs of additional game msg files were shifted when a file in ExtraGameMsgFileList was missing
 >Fixed obj_can_see_obj script function not checking if source and target objects are on the same elevation before calling HOOK_WITHINPERCEPTION hook script
 >Improved the functionality of ExtraGameMsgFileList to allow manually assigning numbers to specific msg files
 >Improved the functionality of HOOK_AMMOCOST hook script when CheckWeaponAmmoCost is enabled